-The platform revenue stream is generated from fees charged to customers for access to our Presto Touch product and is recognized ratably.
+The platform revenue stream is generated from fees charged to customers for access to our Presto Touch products and is recognized ratably.
 Part of the total contract value is due upon execution of the contract, and the remainder is due monthly over the term of the contract.
-Our contracts with customers are generally for a term ranging from 12 to 24 months.
+Our contracts with customers are generally for a term ranging from 12 to 48 months.
 Amounts invoiced in excess of revenue recognized are recorded as deferred revenue.
-Revenue generated from AI Platform products was not material for the three and nine months ended March 31, 2023 and 2022.
-Such revenue generated from AI Platform products is inclusive of \$0.5 million and \$1.1 million of contra-revenue related to the fair value of the warrant treated as a reduction to the transaction price of a customer for the three and nine months ended March 31, 2023, respectively.
-Refer to the Components of Results of Operations above for further details.
+Revenue generated from our newly launched Voice and Vision products were not material during the three months ended September 30, 2022 and 2021.
 We also maintain arrangements with a certain customer whereby we leased the Presto Touch product to that customer.
-Revenue associated with the lease was recognized on a straight-line basis as platform revenue over the lease term in the condensed consolidated statements of operations and comprehensive income (loss).
-Refer to the Components of Results of Operations section above for further details.
+Revenue associated with the lease was recognized on a straight-line basis as platform revenue over the lease term in the consolidated statements of operations and comprehensive income (loss).